nim-lang/website/jekyll/_posts/2020-04-03-version-120-released.md

 `--gc:arc` is our main new feature for this release!

-Instead of going into a lots of details and hijacking this release article, we would like to point you to
+Instead of going into lots of details and hijacking this release article, we would like to point you to
 [this video from FOSDEM](https://www.youtube.com/watch?v=yA32Wxl59wo) where Araq explains details behind ARC and shows some benchmarks which show